 Can I use a HELOC for something other than an investment?

 Yes.
-Maybe you’ve worked hard to pay off your home and get your children to a successful adulthood and are now ready to buy that vehicle you’ve always wanted or travel to that destination you’ve always dreamed of — all reasonable reasons to tap into the equity you’ve built in your home.
+Maybe you’ve worked hard to pay off your home and raise your children to be successful adults and are now ready to buy that vehicle you’ve always wanted or travel to that destination you’ve always dreamed of — all reasonable reasons to tap into the equity you’ve built in your home.

 Think carefully about using your equity to repay other debts, like bills or credit statements.
 If a HELOC is the only way to stay afloat with everyday expenses, it could be a sign of deeper financial distress.
 Consider looking into debt management or financial counseling to get your budget in order first.

 A home equity line of credit can give you access to money to achieve your financial goals.
-But before you decide on this financing, budget a plan and time frame to fully repay the debt.
+But because many HELOCs only require that you pay interest during the draw period, the time it takes to pay off your HELOC could be much longer than with a home equity loan.
+Before you decide on this type of financing, work out a budget and time frame to fully repay the debt first.

-If you can’t commit to a payment strategy for a HELOC, you may want to instead consider a loan with set repayments and terms.
+If you can’t commit to a payment strategy for a HELOC, you may want to instead consider a loan with set payments and terms.

 Using a HELOC to invest in your home can be an excellent way to turn your hard-earned equity into profit or pleasure.
 If you’ve been diligent in repaying your home loan and you’re lucky enough to see your home grow in value, a line of credit could offer a great way to put your equity to work for you.